The Importance of Relevant Experience In The Workplace

 When performing a task which you have experience in, you understand the finer details that theory cannot provide.
 It also allows you to perform under pressure, as you have most likely encountered a similar experience before.
 Experience allows you to understand that pressure, remain calm, and approach the specific subject with more maturity, which is something that can prove a lot more difficult for someone with little to no experience.

-Employers, when looking at CVs with similar education and backgrounds, are more likely to make their decisions based on the experience candidates have in different areas.
+Employers, when workforce planning and looking at CVs with similar education and backgrounds, are more likely to make their decisions based on the experience candidates have in different areas.
 Work experience is particularly valuable as it exercises the brain and demands it to perform tasks which an inexperienced candidate would be more reluctant to do.

 Gaining volunteering experience can also be a bonus, especially in terms of charity work, which proves that the candidate already has the drive to act with compassion and aid others.